mozilla-services/socorro/docs/development/api/crashstorage.rst

 * For Mozilla use by the collectors.
-* For other users, you can use this class as your primary storage instead of HBase.
+* For other users, you can use this class as your primary storage instead of S3.
 Be sure to implement this in collectors, crashmovers, processors and middleware (depending on which components you use in your configuration).

 `Important ops note:`